Lisa McKenzie: Academic career

 McKenzie has taught at Nottingham Trent University, University of Nottingham, LSE, Middlesex University, and Durham University.
 At LSE she was a research fellow on the Great British Class Survey.
-As of 2023 she is a senior lecturer in sociology in the School of Applied Social Sciences of the University of Bedfordshire, and serves as external examiner at University of Limerick and Bangor University.
+Since 2023, she has been a senior lecturer in sociology in the School of Applied Social Sciences of the University of Bedfordshire, and serves as external examiner at University of Limerick and Bangor University.

 In April 2021 McKenzie launched a kickstarter appeal to fund the project Lockdown diaries of the working class.
 The resulting book, funded by 800 donors, was published in 2022 by the Working Class Collective, of which McKenzie was a director.
 It included extracts from the diaries of 47 people for the period of March to May 2020 during the COVID-19 pandemic.

-Media appearances and articles

-In 2012, McKenzie appeared on BBC Radio 4's Thinking Allowed with Laurie Taylor to discuss working class alienation in Nottingham.

-McKenzie has also contributed regularly to Times Higher Education, Spiked, and The Spectator.